filipdanic/blogfolio/src/source/speaking/index.md

 ## What You Should Know

-1. I usually have a talk ready and rehersed.
+1. I usually have a talk ready and rehearsed.
 But, I do always tailor it to the event.
 2. My company is interested in covering travel and logging expenses, especially if this is a possible _“sponsorship oppertunity.”_
 3. I am fine with giving my talk for free.
 Especially for local meetup groups.